 Audio Description (AD)

-Since 1982, Arts Access has provided Audio Description (AD) services for Triangle area performances.
+Since 1982, Arts Access has provided many services to people with disabilities and arts organizations to bring these two groups together.
+One of our most popular services has been Audio Description (AD) services for Triangle area performances.
 Arts Access also offers training for audio describers.

 What is Audio Description?